rnabioco/raer/README.md

 ## Quick start

-raer provides methods to compute per site read count summaries from BAM alignment files, either for known sites, or for all detected sites.
+raer provides methods to compute per site read count summaries from BAM alignment files, either for known editing sites, or for all detected sites.

 ``` r
 library(raer)